maxdiluca/virtualrealitylab/content/authors/Karthika_Kamath/_index.md

 ---
 # Display name
-title: Ciel Xu
+title: Karthika Kamath

 # Username (this should match the folder name)
 authors:
-- Ciel_Xu
+- Karthika_Kamath

 # Is this the primary user of the site?
 superuser: false